hmchen47/Programming/WebDev/Frontend-W3C/4-CSSBasics/04-Layout.md

 #### The Clear Property

 Once you have some elements floating things can get a little messy.
-Its easy for floating objects to overlap, and to prevent this you can use the "clear" property.
+It's easy for floating objects to overlap, and to prevent this you can use the "clear" property.

 [Documentation](https://www.w3.org/TR/CSS22/visuren.html#propdef-clear)